Skip to navigation Skip to content

 How to Descale and Clean a Tap Cartridge

-1. Mix together a lovely concoction of warm water and a small glug of vinegar in your bowl.
+1. Mix together a solution of two parts warm water to one part white vinegar in a bowl.

 2. The first step is to turn off your hot and cold water using your boiler or isolation valves.
 Open the tap to allow any excess water inside to drain away.

-3. Remove the tap head using your screwdriver, and take out cartridge retaining nut below it.
+3. Remove the tap head using your screwdriver, and take out the cartridge retaining the nut below it.

 4. Take out the tap cartridge using your spanner